 Short Low Circuit.
 This circuit includes entrance through the Qolqas sector, terraces adjacent to the Dry Moat (general explanation area), Casa del Inca, Espejos de Agua complex and the exit through the Plaza del Pisonae.

 Low Long Circuit.
 This circuit includes entrance through the Qolqas sector, terraces adjacent to the Dry Moat (general explanation area), Casa del Inca, Llamakancha, Sacred Rock, Eastern Qolqas and the exit is through the lower terrace.

 The visiting hours of the Intihuatana, the Templo del Cóndor, the Temple of the Sun, The Sun Gate (Intipunku), Machu Picchu Mountain, Huayna Picchu and the Inka Bridge (Puente Inka) will not be available for tourist visits until further notice.

-Current rules of entry for Machu Picchu in COVID-19 times:
+Current rules of entry for Machu Picchu and the Inca-Trail in COVID-19 times:

 - Each person must have their own ticket for entry.

 - The ticket only includes the entrance to Machu Picchu.